nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Finding a contact: `findp`

-Finds contacts with any of the given keywords in any field.
+Find contacts with any of the given keywords in any field.

 Format: `findp KEYWORD [MORE_KEYWORD]…​`